-Even electric vehicles are not worth it, with all the damage done to the environment mining the raw materials to make them.
-Especially the batteries.
+Even electric cars are not worth it, with all the damage done to the environment mining the raw materials to make them, especially the batteries.
 Having electric vehicles travel in a tunnel and connected to an electric grid could help but will it be necessary?

-The solution is for people to live near to where we work and grow our food and all the other raw materials we need for living, instead of having people commuting long distances to work and back everyday and instead of moving food and everything all over the world.
-Then we can cycle or walk to where we work or work from home.
-And we can bring the things we need on a simple hand-pulled trolley.
+The solution is for people to live near to where we work and grow our food and all the other raw materials we need for living instead of having people commuting long distances to work and back everyday and instead of moving food and everything all over the world.
+Then we can cycle or walk to where we work or work from home, and we can bring the things we need on simple hand pulled trolleys, carts and bike trailers.

-Even if sustainable cities are possible and large areas are set aside for nature in response to the climate emergency and mass extinction that's happening, how long will the nature parks be safe from humanity?
-Once the crisis is over we will be back to our destructive ways because only by living in nature will nature's well-being be foremost in everything we do.
+Even if sustainable cities were possible and large areas were set aside for nature, how long will nature be safe from humanity?
+Only by living with nature will nature be foremost in everything we do.